erazlogo/zotero-markdown-translators/README.md

 - Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
 - Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)
 - Recommended: Install BetterBibTex if you plan to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature is not yet fully supported in Obsidian) https://retorque.re/zotero-better-bibtex/
-- Note: These steps will allow you to link any Markdown application to Zotero.
+- Note: These steps will allow you to link any Markdown application to Zotero (see Tutorial below).
 ### Obsidian
 - Install Obsidian https://obsidian.md/
 - Move "template-project" folder to the Obsidian folder and open it as a vault.
 Note: I am having trouble uploading hidden files to github at the moment, so please download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314 (<a href="https://www.youtube.com/watch?v=Vly0x14FT28" target="_blank">video</a>)